blocky/archive/README.md

 Once this runs, all of your assets will be in the `/tmp/set-get-assets` directory.

-And for the big finish, you can "verify" this archive as follows:
+And for the big finish, you can measure this archive as follows:

 ```bash
 cd /tmp/set-get-assets